snozza/battleships_special/README.md

 ### Introduction

-Battleship was a group project in weeks 2 and 3 of Makers Academy.
-After this period, I decided to continue the project, using a large amount of the code from the group project, and adding to it in order to make an online multiplayer version.
-It is a very simple ruby/sinatra app that involves multiple routes which control the status of the game.
-While the game works, and can support multiple two player games at the same time, it lacks features such as dynamic updating (should essentially be a single page app).
+Very simple ruby/sinatra app sans any JS.
+While the game works, and can support multiple two player games at the same time, it is lackluster and does not have any JavaScript etc....nothing is dynamic.

 ### Languages/Platforms/Tools